+Foundation Courses Non-credit

+ICMA 100 Foundation Mathematics 0 (4-0-0)

-Foundation CoursesICME 100 English Resource Skills 0 (4-0-0)
+ICME 100 English Resource Skills 0 (4-0-0)

 Note I: Based on their achievement on the essay portion of the MUIC entrance exam, students whose English placement is below ICGC 101 Academic Writing and Research I will be placed into the "ERS Track".
 These students will be required to take ICME 100 English Resource Skills and pass the course with the grade of "S" before moving to ICGC 101 Academic Writing and Research I.